A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Introduction

 Despite the diverse and widespread use of deep perceptual loss and similarity, how to implement a suitable loss network for a given task remains unexplored.
-The choice of loss network architectures used in prior works has either been justified by prior use~\cite{pihlgren2020improving, liu2021perceptual} or not at all~\cite{gatys2016image,dosovitskiy2016generating,johnson2016perceptual,mosinska2018beyond,chai2020perceptual,pihlgren2021pretraining}.
+The choice of loss network architectures used in prior works has either been justified by prior use~\cite{pihlgren2020improving, liu2021perceptual} or not at all~\cite{johnson2016perceptual,mosinska2018beyond,pihlgren2021pretraining,gatys2016image,chai2020perceptual,dosovitskiy2016generating}.
 However, some rare exceptions give justifications based on hypotheses regarding the suitability of the architecture to the given data~\cite{xu2020infrared}, though these hypotheses are not actually tested.
-Furthermore, the choice of extraction points also typically lacks justification~\cite{johnson2016perceptual, chai2020perceptual, pihlgren2021pretraining, liu2021perceptual}.
-In the cases when a justification does exist it is usually not tested~\cite{gatys2016image, dosovitskiy2016generating, pihlgren2020improving} or limited to similar layers~\cite{mosinska2018beyond}.
-With the increasing use of deep perceptual loss, a study into improved loss network selection is well justified, which is the purpose of this work.
+Furthermore, the choice of extraction layers also typically lacks justification~\cite{johnson2016perceptual, pihlgren2021pretraining, chai2020perceptual, liu2021perceptual}.
+In the cases when a justification does exist it is usually not tested~\cite{pihlgren2020improving, gatys2016image, dosovitskiy2016generating} or limited to similar layers~\cite{mosinska2018beyond}.
+With the increasing use of deep perceptual loss, a study into improved loss network selection is well justified.

+The aim of this work is to provide a systematic evaluation of loss networks in order to provide insight into which loss network implementations are most suitable for a given task.
+Specifically, this work focuses on Convolutional Neural Network (CNN) architectures pretrained in ImageNet.
+The work evaluates 14 different architectures with deep features extracted at four different layers on four application areas.
+The loss networks are evaluated on one benchmark for each application area.
+The performance scores gathered from the evaluation on the benchmarks are analyzed to provide insight into what loss network attributes are correlated with performance under different conditions.
+An illustration of the procedure followed in this work, from the four prior works and loss networks to the analysis, is shown in Fig~\ref{fig:visual_abstract} and the complete implementation is available online\footnote{\url{https://github.com/LTU-Machine-Learning/Analysis-of-Deep-Perceptual-Loss-Networks}}.
+Additional supplementary materials are described in the Appendix.